aishamasmoudi/AISHAMASMOUDI.github.io/aboutme.md

 {% include_relative assets/plots/boxoffice_trends.html %}

 The histogram vividly illustrated that, on average, terrorism-related movies generated higher box office revenue than their counterparts.
-However, understanding the significance of this observation required statistical scrutiny.
+However, understanding the significance of this observation required statistical analysis.
 ### 1.2 The Numbers Speak Louder
 Our team conducted a rigorous statistical analysis to validate our initial findings.
 The results were unequivocal - there existed a statistically significant difference in box office revenue between terrorism-related movies and others.
 This raised intriguing questions: Was it the gripping narratives or the inherent curiosity that led audiences to theaters?